arandomuserlmao/KarpiWare/docs.md

 <br>

 ## PURCHASE
+  To purchase, visit our official Sellix shop here - https://proton-utilities.mysellix.io/product/karpiware-v5-premium-lifetime
-  Please refer to the ```⁠💵-purchase``` channel in our official discord. - https://discord.gg/FWC8PpWtQv
+  After purchasing, save your key and please refer to the ```⁠💵-purchase``` channel in our official discord. - https://discord.gg/FWC8PpWtQv